divyam96/English-to-Python-Converter/README.md

 We will be using the transformer model as explained in this [blog](https://ai.plainenglish.io/lets-pay-attention-to-transformers-a1c2dc566dbd) to perform sequence to sequence learning on our dataset.
 Here we will be treating the english description/question as our source and the corresponding python code as the target for our training.

+## Loss function -  Cross Entropy with label smoothening

+We have used augmentations in our dataset to mask variable literals.
+This means that our model can predict a variety of values for a particular variable and all of them are correct as long as the predictions are consistent through the code.
+This would mean that our training labels are not very certain and hence it would make more sense to treat them to be correct with probability 1- smooth_eps and incorrect otherwise.
+This is what label smoothening does.
+By adding [label smoothening](https://arxiv.org/abs/1906.02629) to Cross Entropy we ensure that the model does not become too confident on predicting some of our varibles that can be replced via augmentations.

+# Example Outputs